-Showing potential customers the experiences of other people just like themselves, on tape, lends a humanizing quality to your business.
-Your potential customers get to see that your product or service actually does what you promise on your website, making them more likely to do business with you.
+Showing potential customers the experiences of others just like themselves on tape lends a humanizing quality to your business.
+Your potential customers see that your product or service does what you promise on your website, making them more likely to do business with you.

 In this article, we’ll cover the basics of what case study videos are, why they’re important for your business, and how to create your own creative testimonial videos:

 - Types of Case Study Videos to Use